wbazant/CORRAL/README.md

 `--unpackMethod bz2` requires `bzip2` on `$PATH`.

 You also need a `bowtie2` reference database of taxonomic markers, like ChocoPhlAn or EukDetect.

+Additionally, `samtools stats` is the default and recommended for alignment stats.

 ## Usage